PurpleKingdomGames/pkg-website/website/draft/deriving-elm.md

 #### Cmd (Command)

-Side effects are encoded into 'Commands' (Cmd).
+Side effects are encoded into 'Commands' (`Cmd`).
 There are a range of predefined `Cmd`'s, but what they do is wrap up a side effect that produces some result (or not), in the form of some effectful monad (in Tyrian, that's `IO` or `ZIO`).

 Here are a few examples:

 - `Cmd.None` - Is our identity command that does nothing
 - `Cmd.Emit(msg)` - Simply produces another `Msg` in order to trigger another update
 - `Cmd.SideEffect(...)` - Is typically used for fire-and-forget actions
-- `Cmd.Run(task, toMessage)` - Run's an effect and turns the result into a `Msg`.
+- `Cmd.Run(task, toMessage)` - Runs an effect and turns the result into a `Msg`.

-There are specialised `Cmd`s, like `Logger` and `Http`, but if we wanted to make one that just prints to the console, we could simply do this:
+If we wanted to make a command that just prints to the console, we could simply do this:

 `Cmd.SideEffect(println("Hello, World!"))`